WhatsApp is a messaging app for smartphones created in 2009 by two former Yahoo employees, Brian Acton and Jan Koum.

 Indian WhatsApp usage by age

-A demographic breakdown (drawn from We Are Social data) once again shows the 18-35 demographic dominant, accounting for 55% of users.
+A demographic breakdown (drawn from We Are Social WhatsApp statistics) once again shows the 18-35 demographic dominant, accounting for 55% of users.
 This data is broken down by users who are older or younger than this key demographic.
 Interestingly, it shows that while the over 35s account for more than pre-adult teenagers, the 13-17 demographic should not be underestimated.

 Indian WhatsApp user numbers and demographics

 While it could not compete with domestic services WeChat or QQ, WhatsApp counted around two million Chinese users before it was blocked by the government in 2017.

 Like Facebook stablemate Instagram, WhatsApp introduced a Snapchat Stories aping feature – in this instance known as Status.
 This allows users to share text, photos, videos, and GIFs that disappear after 24 hours.

 And like Instagram, the feature, launched in 2017, rapidly came to eclipse Snapchat, reporting 300 million users as of late 2017; nearly twice as many as Snapchat’s original feature.
 By May 2018, this had increased even further to 450 million